SmartManoj/Arc-Tools/README.md

 ---

 LLMs should code like this to verify it's solutions.
+I am focusing on completing the 120 evaluation tasks first before creating a Kaggle solution, so that LLM labs can use this fully to train their next models.

 Setup instructions:
 `pip install -e .`